cloud-gov/federalist.18f.gov/pages/documentation/forms.md

 [Touchpoints](https://touchpoints.digital.gov)
 - Use cases: standardized feedback and contact forms, custom forms
-- Access: Available for all federal agencies with associated generic clearance.
+- Access: Available for all federal agencies, including access to Touchpoint's associated generic clearance.
 Standardized forms include fast track Paperwork Reduction Act (PRA) approval.
 Additional approval may be required for custom forms.
 - To get started, do this/go here.

 ## Form rules